KiCad/kicad-packages3D/README.md

 TODO

 ## A word about Licensing on 3d model files.
-All software components of gEDA/gaf are released under the GNU General Public License (GPL) version 2 or later.
-However, some confusion exists about the schematic symbols.
+All software components of KiCAD are released under the GNU General Public License (GPL) version 2 or later.
+However, some confusion exists about the 3d models distributed in this library.
 What license do they use?
-Will GPL symbols “infect” your design, thereby requiring you to release your design to the public?
-If you modify the symbols, must you release the modified versions under the GPL?
+Will GPL 3d models “infect” your design, thereby requiring you to release your design to the public?
+If you modify the 3d models, must you release the modified versions under the GPL?

-The goal of the gEDA Project is to provide an open-source EDA Suite which may be used for non-commercial as well as commercial projects.
+The goal of the KiCAD Project is to provide an open-source EDA Suite which may be used for non-commercial as well as commercial projects.
 Our tools are aimed for use by students, hobbyists, educators, consultants, and - yes - corporate engineers.
 We are not interested in exerting any control over your designs, or forcing you to reveal proprietary information contained in your designs.

-Symbols are similar to the font files used in document processing software – they are graphical objects used to express your ideas.
-We want you to retain control of your own ideas (your design), while the gEDA Project retains a say in how you redistribute the symbols themselves.
+3d models are similar to the font files used in document processing software – they are graphical objects used to express your ideas.
+We want you to retain control of your own ideas (your design), while the KiCAD Project retains a say in how you redistribute the 3d models themselves.

-There are three ways a symbol might be distributed:
+There are three ways a 3d models might be distributed:

-  1. As part of a symbol library, or individually as a .sym file (i.e. as a symbol itself).
+  1. As part of a 3d model library, or individually as a .step or .wrl files (i.e. as a 3d model itself).
-  2. Embedded in a .sch file (i.e. part of the soft, or editable copy of a design).
+  2. Embedded in a 3d file exported generated from your project. (i.e. part of the soft, or editable copy of a design).
-  3. The resulting graphical expression on a schematic diagram (i.e. as part of the hard, or non-editable copy of a design).
+  3. The resulting rendering created from your printed circuit board using these 3d models (i.e. as part of the hard, or non-editable copy of a design).

 There is a distinction between cases 1 and (2, 3).
-In case 1, the object of interest is the symbol library (or individual symbol) itself.
+In case 1, the object of interest is the 3d model library (or individual 3d models) itself.
 In case (2, 3), the object of interest is the design.
-Some label case 1 “distribution”, and case (2, 3) “use” of the symbol.
+Some label case 1 “distribution”, and case (2, 3) “use” of the 3d model.

-Our goals for the symbols are:
+Our goals for the 3d models are:

-  * We wish to distribute the symbols under a licencing scheme which encourages that you give back to the community if you redistribute the the symbols themselves - whether modified or unmodified.
+  * We wish to distribute the 3d models under a licencing scheme which encourages that you give back to the community if you redistribute the the 3d models themselves - whether modified or unmodified.
 This is case 1 distribution.
 The GPL ensures this.

-  * We wish to specifically prohibit anybody from building gEDA's symbols into their *software* products, and then place restrictions on how the resulting product may be used.
-If you bundle gEDA symbols
+  * We wish to specifically prohibit anybody from building KiCAD's 3d models into their *software* products, and then place restrictions on how the resulting product may be used.
+If you bundle KiCAD 3d models
-    - whether modified or unmodified - into your software and then distribute it, then you must allow for the software's (and symbols') continued redistribution under the GPL.
+    - whether modified or unmodified - into your software and then distribute it, then you must allow for the software's (and 3d models') continued redistribution under the GPL.
 Again, this is case 1 distribution; the GPL ensures this.

-  * However, we do not wish to “infect” your *electronic* design, or force you to release your proprietary design information if you use or embed gEDA symbols in your design.
+  * However, we do not wish to “infect” your *electronic* design, or force you to release your proprietary design information if you use or embed KiCAD 3d models in your design.
 This is case (2, 3) use.

-The Free Software Foundation has recognized a possible conflict of the base GPL with the use of fonts - and, by analogy, symbols used in case (2, 3).
+The Free Software Foundation has recognized a possible conflict of the base GPL with the use of fonts - and, by analogy, 3d models used in the cases (2, 3).
 Their solution is to use an exemption clause in the GPL which you explicitly insert for fonts.
 Read about it here:

 http://www.fsf.org/licensing/licenses/gpl-faq.html#FontException

-Therefore, using this as a template, all symbols released with gEDA/gaf are covered under the GPL with the following exception clause:
+Therefore, using this as a template, all 3d models released with KiCAD are covered under the GPL with the following exception clause:

 "As a special exception, if you create a design which uses this symbol,